 While this outcome was predictable, the situation has come about much faster than most proponents of renewables expected, especially in light of the extremely fast growth of photovoltaics from 2010 to 2012, when 7.5 gigawatts were installed annually.
 If the German PV market had continued to grow at the level of those three years (in 2014, only 1.9 gigawatts was installed; in 2015, only 1.4 gigawatts), the country would eventually have had more than 150 percent of peak demand in the summer, when demand peaks at between 60 and 70 gigawatts during the week and as little as 50 gigawatts of the weekend.
 One German researcher’s "dental chart" shows what the effect would be if "only" 70 gigawatts of PV is installed by 2020 (keep in mind that the government's official target is 52 gigawatts by 2020).

 One possible remedy currently being discussed is capacity payments.
 Here, owners of quickly dispatchable generators would be paid not only by the kilowatt-hour generated, but also by the kilowatt kept on standby.
-Similar programs exist in other countries, such as Ireland.
-The UK also rolled out such a scheme in 2014, though it has met with fierce criticism by providing payments to all power plants.
-In 2015, the German government resolved to keep the passive the payments small by increasing the “winter reserve” from 2.5 to 4.0 gigawatts.
-The winter reserve, which consists of power plants generally used on only one or two days a year, is quite small given the more than 100 GW of dispatchable generation capacity in Germany.
+In 2015, the German government resolved to keep the capacity payments small by increasing the “winter reserve” from 2.5 to 4.0 gigawatts, but that volume rose to 10.4 gigawatts for the winter of 2017/18.
+Germany has more than 100 gigawatts of dispatchable generation capacity.